Can Restaurants And Other Businesses Confiscate Fake COVID-19 Vaccination Cards? Officials Advise Against It

 • Chicago Fit Dance Mi Lindo San Jose, 3507 W. Chicago Ave.

-While BACP has not addressed our questions specifically, they did advise they had available “this Toolkit for Businesses & Employers which includes helpful information, such as how to check valid proof of vaccination.”
+BACP also advised they had available “this Toolkit for Businesses & Employers which includes helpful information, such as how to check valid proof of vaccination.”